r26D/Generate-License-File/README.md

 $ npm install generate-license-file -g

 $ generate-license-file --input package.json --output 3rd-party-licenses.txt

+$ generate-license-file --json --input package.json --output 3rd-party-licenses.json
 ```
 - Input: The package.json for the project you want to target
 - Output: The file to be created
+- Json: If passed will generate it in JSON format instead of plain text

 If either flag is omitted the CLI will prompt you for the inputs.